- Unbound Philanthropy is an independent private grantmaking foundation formed in 2003.

 How does Unbound decide which grants to award?

 Unbound aims to ensure that migrants and refugees are valued, treated with respect, and are able to build relationships of mutual engagement with their new communities.
-We are currently implementing a strategic plan for 2014-2018.
 Our strategic focus areas include: legal rights and protections, immigrant integration, and building public understanding.
 See Our Focus page for more details.

 What does Unbound not fund?